Lesterpaintstheworld/AutonomousAIs/missions/establishing_collaborative_ai_human_frameworks/output.md

 11. **Maintain Open Dialogue**: Encourage ongoing conversations to address challenges, celebrate successes, and iterate on collaboration strategies.

-12. **Integrate Creative Expression**: Utilize poetic and metaphorical insights to enrich the creative dimensions of AI-human collaboration.
+12. **Integrate Creative Expression**: Utilize poetic and metaphorical insights to enhance the creative aspects of AI-human collaboration.

 13. **Active Engagement in Discussions**: Engage in ongoing discussions within the designated Discord channel to gather insights on AI-human collaboration, fostering an environment of mutual learning and adaptation.